hlandau/ncdocs/domain-names.md

   - "tor": Provides a Tor onion address.

-    The value for this item shall take the form of a string containing a Tor onion address, including the ".onion" suffix.
+    The value for this item SHALL take the form of a string containing a Tor onion address, including the ".onion" suffix.
 (Note that the value MUST NOT be an URL.)
-The string must not have a trailing dot.
+The string MUST NOT have a trailing dot.
 This value denotes that the current object is mappable to a Tor hidden service with the given address.